Wisconsin vs. Buffalo: Odds, spread, over/under - September 2

 Wisconsin vs. Buffalo Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup listed at multiple sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup across individual sportsbooks.

 |Favorite